 In this article, we will tell you more about the usefulness, necessity, and operation of the processing agreement.
-The importance of drawing up a processing agreement is demonstrated by the fact that the penalties for the absence of this agreement can amount to EUR 10 million.
-An alternative fine is 2% of an organization’s worldwide turnover.
+The importance of drawing up a processing agreement is demonstrated by the fact that the penalties for the absence of this agreement can amount to EUR 10 million or 2% of an organization’s worldwide turnover.

 Different roles in a processing agreement.

 When drawing up a processing agreement, different roles must be taken into account.
-For example, there is a controller and a processor.
-By controller, we mean the person who determines the purpose and means of processing personal data.
-This often involves the party that calls in a third party to actually process these personal data.
+For example, there is a Controller and a Processor.
+In light of the GDPR, a Controller is the person or organization who determines the purpose and means of processing personal data.
+This often involves the party that calls in a third party to actually process the personal data.

-In this case, the other party shall be the processor.
-You could define the processor as the person who processes personal data on behalf of a responsible organization or person.
+In this case, the other party shall be the Processor.
+You could define the Processor as the party that processes personal data on behalf of a responsible organization or person.

 Examples of roles in a processing agreement

 For example, a processing agreement can be drawn up between an organization that outsources its payroll administration to an external party.
-In this case, the organization is the party that collects and transmits personal data.
-This means that the organization is the data controller.
-The external party will only use the data to update the payroll administration and is thus the processor.
+In this case, the organization is the party that is responsible for the personal data.
+This means that the organization is the data Controller.
+The external party (The payrolling company) will only use the data to update the payroll administration and is thus the processor.

 The content of the processing agreement.